 The general atmosphere in a Danish workplace is professional but also casual and informal.
 Danes are on first name basis with all their colleagues and even their superiors.

 Personal and professional development

-Another difference can be the attention that is paid to employees' welfare and personal growth within companies.
+Another difference can be the attention to employees' welfare and personal growth within companies.
 There are many opportunities to improve your qualifications within Danish organizations, should you desire to do so.
 This also means that managers pay closer attention to ensuring that their colleagues are content and find meaning in their tasks.

 Social activities in the workplace